farneser/farneser/README.md

 ## About Me

-I'm Alexander Chernov, a software developer with a passion for crafting elegant solutions to complex problems.
+I'm Alexander Chernov, a software developer that crafting elegant solutions to complex problems.
 I love to explore new technologies and contribute to exciting projects

 🌱 Currently diving deep into web development and honing my skills.